johanbove/johanbove.github.io/_posts/2016-06-20-codingmusic.md

 categories: blog
 ---

+As so many developers, I too enjoy listening to music when working.
+It helps me focus.

-Here is my "coding music" playlist I keep on [Deezer](http://www.deezer.com).
+Here is my "coding music" playlist I keep on [Deezer](http://www.deezer.com) which I often listen to in random order.
+You will find that style-wise it's pretty eclectic, lots of electronica and soundtracks, but also some piano tunes are here.

+Hope you'll enjoy it!

 <script>
 	(function(d, s, id) {